Working Abroad

 You will have the best chances to receive one of those coveted expat contracts if you choose a country in which your particular skill set is in high demand.
 So, if you are not set on a certain country yet and have some say in this matter, try to do some research.
 Find out which countries are lacking skilled professionals in your field of work.
 You may easily find a job there.

-However, don’t forget to then look up local standards of living, the average quality of life and living expenses.
-And don’t forget to include rent for expat housing, fees for international schools and other details in your calculations.
+However, don’t forget to look up local standards of living as well as the average quality and cost of life, including housing expenses, fees for international schools and other details.
 Keep all these in mind when negotiating your employment contract.
 Insisting on an expatriate compensation helps you stabilize your personal budget.